apache/activemq-artemis/docs/user-manual/en/architecture.md

 messaging server and a JMS service.

-The role of the JMS Service is to deploy any JMS Queue, Topic and ConnectionFactory instances from any server side `activemq-jms.xml` configuration files.
+The role of the JMS Service is to deploy any JMS Queue, Topic and ConnectionFactory instances from any server side JMS configuration.
 It also provides a simple management API for creating and destroying Queues and Topics which can be accessed via JMX or the connection.
 It is a separate service to the ActiveMQ core server, since the core server is JMS